Where particle size and performance really matters, Upperton have the expertise

 - Emitted dose and content uniformity

-Drug delivery to the lungs remains a mainstay treatment for respiratory diseases, but there is increasing interest in delivering systemic treatments by the pulmonary route.
+Drug delivery to the lungs remains a mainstay treatment for respiratory diseases, in recent years there has been increasing interest in delivering systemic treatments by the pulmonary route.
 This can especially be the case for biotherapeutics, which can take advantage of the large surface area, good blood supply, thin epithelium and avoidance of first-pass metabolism.

 To reach the desired region of the respiratory system, a powder particle size of 1 – 5 µm is often required.
 Furthermore, a narrow particle size distribution is usually needed to increase the effective dose.
-Spray drying is increasingly used as a manufacturing method to produce spherical powders with excellent particle size, morphology and aerosolisation behaviour.
+Spray drying as a manufacturing method to produce spherical powders with excellent particle size, morphology and aerosolisation behaviour is becoming more prevalent.
 These properties can be tailored through changes in formulation and spray drying parameters, such as feedstock concentration, atomisation pressure and temperature.

 One major challenge that occurs during formulation development is collection and subsequently process yield of spray drying powder particles of 1 – 5 μm.
 In short, small particles can be produced relatively easily using a standard spray dryer but collection becomes increasingly difficult as the particle size drops below 5 μm.
 Upperton has devised a two-step manufacturing process called PulmoCraft™ to overcome the scale-up issues associated with producing and collecting small particles.

-Liquid nasal sprays are relatively common and are available for a range of indications, whilst dry powder sprays are gaining traction due to improved stability over liquid products.
-Whilst the target particle size for nasal powders is greater than 10 micron to avoid pulmonary delivery, spray drying can be used to produce a stable, dry powder with narrow particle size distribution.
-This is especially noticeable for biotherapeutics, which can be difficult to dry into discrete powders for such applications.
+Liquid (solution or suspension) nasal sprays are relatively common and are available for a range of indications, whilst dry powder sprays are gaining traction due to their improved stability.
+The target particle size for nasal powders is greater than 10 micron to avoid pulmonary delivery.
+Spray drying can be used to produce a stable, dry powder with narrow particle size distribution.
+This is especially noticeable for biotherapeutics, which can be difficult to dry into discrete powders for nasal applications.